Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Results

 In the previous sections, the pre-trained models were obtained using a fixed number of training iterations ($50$) over the training dataset.
 To reveal the accuracy-complexity trade-offs better, here we introduce an additional pre-training setup that uses a validation set.
 (If the dataset does not have a pre-defined validation data, we extract a validation set from the training data, matching the size of the test set.)
 We implement early stopping training, where training continues until convergence based on validation data loss.
 Specifically, training is allowed up to $100$ iterations, with early termination if the reduction in validation loss is less than $10^{-5}$ for $10$ consecutive iterations.
 The best-performing model in the validation set is then saved, and its accuracy on the test dataset is reported.

 We focus on the MSWC dataset and adLIF neuron for illustration.
-The accuracy on bin size $\bT=1$ is plotted against total training time in Figure~\ref{fig:comp_complex}.
+In Figure~\ref{fig:comp_complex}, the accuracy on bin size $\bT=1$ is plotted against the total training time, where the total training time is the sum of the training time at source resolution $b_s$ (Step 1 of Algorithm~\ref{alg:source-to-target-adapt}) and the adaptation time if it is applied (Step 2 of Algorithm~\ref{alg:source-to-target-adapt}).

 We observe that for both figures, i.e. the fixed epochs pre-training and the early-stopping pre-training, the general characteristics of the curves are the same.
 In particular, they show that significant gains can be obtained by pre-training lower resolutions.
 For instance, consider the results with the early stopping procedure.
 Instead of training a model on data with bin size $1$ until convergence, an alternative approach is to train on bin size $\bS=4$ and apply the Integral adaptation method to achieve a model with high-accuracy on data with bin size $\bT=1$.
 In particular, we obtain an accuracy of $93.8 \% $ instead of the baseline performance of $92.4 \%$ while training $106/15 \approx 7$ times faster.

+We note that the adaptation procedure (Step~2 of Algorithm \ref{alg:source-to-target-adapt}) takes a small fraction of the total time.
+For example, for the setting in Figure~\ref{fig:comp_complex}, it takes a maximum of $0.012$ minute to adapt the parameters of all neurons in the network using any of our proposed methods, whereas training for a single epoch with bin size $1$ requires $\approx 106/50 = 2.12$ minutes.
+Hence, consistent with the discussions in Section \ref{sec:cost_comparison_adapt_and_train}, adaptation is significantly more efficient than re-training.

 These results suggest that training on low temporal resolution datasets and adapting models using the proposed methods may significantly reduce training time with minimal to no impact on accuracy when source and target resolutions are close, with no re-training on the target dataset.